-Hangman Creek pollutes the Spokane River with sediment for much of the winter and spring at levels that almost certainly impact native redband trout.
-The duration and intensity of the pollution varies in the Spokane River based on location, but in some cases turbidity is so widespread and intense it cannot be avoided.
+Hangman Creek pollutes the Spokane River with sediment, shown by the high turbidity levels seen in this study, for much of the winter and spring at levels that almost certainly impact native redband trout.
+The duration and intensity of the pollution varies in the Spokane River based on location, but in some cases turbidity is so widespread and intense it can only be avoided upstream of the confluence with Hangman Creek.
+This year, the highest turbidity occurred during redband trout spawning in early April.